 The apostles Paul and John speak of this largely unrecognized burden mankind carries.
 In II Corinthians 4:3-4, Paul writes, "But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them."

 Additional subtle influence occurs when a person experiences Babylon's ways and words and fails to monitor the attitudes he picks up and lives.
-Perhaps above all, men must deal with the inaudible but nonetheless attractive and powerful spiritual communication of Babylon's invisible god and leader, the prince of the power of the air, and his hordes of equally invisible demons.
+Perhaps above all, men must deal with the inaudible but nonetheless attractive and powerful spiritual communication of Babylon's invisible ruler, the prince of the power of the air, and his hordes of equally invisible demons.
 Resisting it can be a daunting task even for those aware that this communication is occurring; it calls on one to be constantly on guard.
 Nevertheless, resisting the communication is the key to blunting Babylon's siren call.

 God admonishes us to come out of her, but there is physically no place to go!
 The influence of Satan through Babylon's powers of communication is everywhere.
-In Revelation 12:9, the apostle John confirms we have no place to run because this world's god and his assistants have been permitted to communicate with and deceive mankind over the whole earth: "So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him."
+In Revelation 12:9, the apostle John confirms we have no place to run because this world's ruler and his assistants have been permitted to communicate with and deceive mankind over the whole earth: "So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him."
 We have been born into this ready-made, deceived world, taken it for granted, and absorbed it until God revealed an alternative.

 Compared to previous Babylons, the major difference in what we now face in modern Babylon lies in the intensity, availability, and receptivity of its communication.
 As far as we know, mankind has never before been confronted by these twisted, persuasive, demonic powers as he is today.
 They now have the global use of the visible and audible influence of radio, music, movies, television, and the Internet, in addition to the entrenched systems of thought and standards of conduct.